 The churches were holding services when the attacks began.
 The three villagers killed were members of the Catholic parish, while most of the kidnappings took place at the Baptist church.
-The three deaths were confirmed by the Kaduna State government who stated that the attackers “stormed the villages on motorcycles” and that investigations are currently underway with security patrols being conducted in the area.
+The three deaths were confirmed by the Kaduna State government, which stated that the attackers “stormed the villages on motorcycles” and that investigations are currently underway with security patrols being conducted in the area.

 Bitrus revealed to ICC that his village is currently facing threats from Fulani militants as villagers were displaced, his father, an ECWA pastor, was attacked by the militants, and Bitrus fled from the militants who are still looking for him.